-(c) Useful lives of property, plant and equipment and intangible assets
+(c) Useful lives of property, plant and equipment

-The Group's management determines the estimated useful lives, and related depreciation and amortisation charges for its property, plant and equipment and intangible assets (other than goodwill).
-This estimate is based on the historical experience of the actual useful lives of property, plant and equipment and intangible assets of similar nature and functions.
-Management will increase the depreciation and amortisation charges where useful lives are less than previously estimated lives.
+The Group's management determines the estimated useful lives, and related depreciation charges for its property, plant and equipment.
+This estimate is based on the historical experience of the actual useful lives of property, plant and equipment.
+Management will increase the depreciation charges where useful lives are less than previously estimated lives.
 It will write off or write down technically obsolete or non-strategic assets that have been abandoned or sold.
 Actual economic lives may differ from estimated useful lives.
-Periodic review could result in a change in depreciable and amortisation lives and therefore depreciation and amortisation expense in future periods.
+Periodic review could result in a change in depreciable lives and therefore depreciation expense in future periods.

-(d) Impairment of property, plant and equipment and intangible assets
+(d) Impairment of property, plant and equipment

-Property, plant and equipment and intangible assets (other than goodwill) are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable such as declines in asset's market value and significant increase in interest rates that may affect the discount rate used in calculating the asset's recoverable amount.
+Property, plant and equipment are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable such as declines in asset's market value and significant increase in interest rates that may affect the discount rate used in calculating the asset's recoverable amount.
 The recoverable amounts have been determined based on the higher of fair value less costs of disposal calculations and value in use calculations.
 These calculations require the use of judgements and estimates.